adrybakov/wulfric/docs/source/user-guide/module/atom.rst

         >>> atom1 != atom2
         True

-    However, if for the pair of atoms the index is not defined in at least one of them, then the comparison fails:
+    However, if for the pair of atoms with the same name the index is not defined in at least one of them, than the comparison fails:

     .. doctest::